-Shoal Hope and Something for Nothing were, among other things, opportunities to look into the phenomena of Bohemia as it evolved in the early Twentieth Century, the way the concept of Bohemia began to lose its way; from Berger’s Moment of Cubism before World War I, to the aftermath of that war, and the corroding effects of the manic prosperity and colossal hubris of the twenties.
+Shoal Hope has been, among other things, an opportunity to look into the phenomena of Bohemia as it evolved in the early Twentieth Century, the way the concept of Bohemia began to lose its way; from Berger’s Moment of Cubism before World War I, to the aftermath of that war, and the corroding effects of the manic prosperity and colossal hubris of the twenties.

 Bohemia was a kind of “Nature Preserve” that modern western culture began setting aside in the Romantic Period.
 By the turn of the Twentieth Century it reached its zenith in Paris.
 By the 1940s the concept had begun to unravel even as it reached what has become the iconic Bohemia for our time, the Greenwich Village and SOHO of New York since the fifties and sixties.